grihabor/biopython/doc/Tutorial/chapter_phylo.rst

     >>> pylab.show()                    # Displays the tree in an interactive viewer
     >>> pylab.savefig('phylo-dot.png')  # Creates a PNG file of the same graphic

-.. raw:: latex

-   \imgsrc[width=400, height=312]{images/phylo-dot.png}

 [fig:phylo-dot]

-.. raw:: latex

-   \centering

 .. figure:: images/phylo-dot.png
-   :alt: A simple rooted tree drawn with draw_graphviz, using dot for node layout.
+   :alt: A simple rooted tree drawn with draw\_graphviz, using dot for node layout.
    :width: 50.0%

-   A simple rooted tree drawn with draw_graphviz, using dot for node layout.
+   A simple rooted tree drawn with draw\_graphviz, using dot for node layout.

 (Tip: If you execute IPython with the ``-pylab`` option, calling